nihr43/k8s-on-lxd/README.md

 pip3 install --user git+https://github.com/nihr43/kxd --break-system-packages
 ```

-or run as a directory:
+or invoked as a module on the local directory:

 ```
-python3 kxd/ --help
+python3 -m kxd --help
 ```

 Create a two node cluster: